flatironinstitute/sciware/24_Types/main.md

 ### What types are available?

-- Primitive types: Basic data
+- Primitive types: Basic data\
+  (Types that actually exist in the interpreter)
   - `int`
   - `float`
   - `bool`
   - `str`
-- These types actually exist to the interpreter

 - Non-primitives